devopsdays/devopsdays-web/content/events/2017-istanbul/location.md

 - There is metro station close to the convention center.
 Take the [M4 metro line](https://en.wikipedia.org/wiki/M4_(Istanbul_Metro)) and get off at Bostanci station.

 #### Alternative methods of transportation
-Taxi fares are relatively cheap is Istanbul.
+Taxi fares are relatively cheap in Istanbul.

 - [BiTaksi](http://www.bitaksi.com/en/)
 - [Uber](https://www.uber.com/)